pymupdf/PyMuPDF/docs/page.rst

 .. [#f4] You are generally free to choose any of the :ref:`mupdficons` you consider adequate.

 .. [#f5] The previous algorithm caused images to be **shrunk** to this intersection.
-Now the image can be anywhere on :attr:`Page.MediaBox`, potentially being invisible or only partially visible if the cropbox (representing the visible page part) is smaller.
+Now the image can be anywhere on :attr:`Page.mediabox`, potentially being invisible or only partially visible if the cropbox (representing the visible page part) is smaller.